KittyCAD/glass-skeleton/README.md

 In short: *you want to use this tool if you want to create "interaction API contracts"*.

+## Why the name?

+Because Playwright is metaphorically a person clicking and pressing keys and waiting around for stuff to happen.
+I wanted to keep this metaphor but reflect that it's a much lighter variant of a person, but also, that when something goes wrong, they explode into a bajillion shards.
+Thus: the glass skeleton.

 # Requirements

 The usual suspects: